 Free Hepatitis C Screening

 Hepatitis C is a viral infection that causes liver inflammation, sometimes leading to serious liver damage.
-Free walk in testing at The DOCK.
+Free walk in testing at our Blue Clinic.

 What is Hepatitis C?